Enforcement of foreign judgments: Not present but agreed to accept the adjudication of the foreign court

 The second criterion where a party may be subject to a foreign judgment recognised in England is where the defendant has accepted the foreign court.
-This is consistent with the English court's approach to a choice of jurisdiction clause: a judgment will be denied recognition at common law if the adjudicating court failed to give effect to a choice of court clause or arbitration agreement.
+This is consistent with the English courts' approach to a choice of jurisdiction clause: a judgment will be denied recognition at common law if the adjudicating court failed to give effect to a choice of court clause or arbitration agreement.
 A party will not sufficiently submit to a jurisdiction by simply agreeing to a contract in a foreign jurisdiction.
 If, for example, parties 'A' and 'B' agreed to be bound to a contract which included the terms "this contract shall be governed by the law of England and Wales and the English courts shall have exclusive jurisdiction to decide matters arising from the contract", both parties will be unable to commence proceedings in New York, even if the New York court considers the exclusive jurisdiction clause to be invalid.
 If 'A' brings proceedings, the English court will not recognise the judgment of a New York court regardless of whether 'B' attends the foreign jurisdiction to contest the jurisdiction of the New York court.
 Section 33 of the Civil Jurisdiction and Judgments Act 1982 altered the previous common law approach.
 It provided a defence to attending a foreign court for the purposes of challenging the jurisdiction of the court.
 There is considerable academic debate as to whether, after the foreign court determines jurisdiction, party 'B' can continue to forward a defence so long as he contests jurisdiction at every opportunity.
 In doing so, the defendant may well have the opportunity to enjoy two attempts at defending the action, first seeking to defend the action abroad, and secondly operating with the confidence that they will be protected by Section 33 of the 1982 Act.